SulmanK/concept_visualizer/Design/project_structure.md

 ## Frontend Structure

-The frontend follows a feature-based organization with shared components:
+The frontend follows a feature-based organization with shared components, aligned with the routing structure:

 ```
 frontend/